gocachebr/gocache-discovery-ingress-plugin/README.md

 Authentication token, you can get it from GoCache support chat or in the api discovery section in the panel

+### GOCACHE_DISCOVERY_MAX_REQUESTS_STORED (optional)

+Maximum amount of requests that would be stored to be sent at once in a single request.
+Increasing this number can delay the discovery process in a few minutes depending on the request rate, but it helps reducing the outgoing requests to the discovery, as it will condense in a single one.
+*Default*: 50

+### GOCACHE_DISCOVERY_REQUEST_RETENTION_SECONDS (optional)

+If by any reason, the requests never reach the maximum define at `GOCACHE_DISCOVERY_MAX_REQUESTS_STORED`, the remaining requests can be sent after a certain time.
+*Default*: 60

 ### GOCACHE_DISCOVERY_ADDERESS

-IP Adderess where is located the service, currently (beta): "129.159.62.11"
+IP Adderess where is located the service, currently (beta).
+*Default*: "129.159.62.11"

 ### GOCACHE_DISCOVERY_HOSTNAME (optional)

-Default to api-inventory.gocache.com.br
+*Default*: "api-inventory.gocache.com.br"

 ## Installation

 ### Using helm